Pet Care Home

 Description

 The Golden Tetra is a full-bodied tetra species.
-True to its name is looks like it has gold dust sprinkled on its body.
-The color comes from 'guanin' which is secreted by the skin of this fish to protect it against skin parasites.
-The top and bottom of the tail fin is red with a black arrowhead shaped spot in the middle.
-The dorsal and anal fin are golden and are tipped with white, It has a very small soft ray dorsal fin that is also red.
+This fish will generally reach about 1 1/2 inches (4 cm) in the home aquarium and has a lifespan of about 3 to 5 years.
+True to its name, it looks like it has gold dust sprinkled on its body.
+The gold color comes from ‘guanin,’ which is secreted by its skin to protect it against skin parasites.
+The Golden Tetra’s tail fin is red on the top and the bottom with a black arrowhead-shaped spot in the middle.
+The dorsal and anal fins are golden and tipped with white, and its very small, soft ray dorsal fin is also red.

 Fish Keeping Difficulty

-• Aquarium Hardiness: Moderately Difficult - Specimens are often wild caught, and as such will generally be less tolerant of fluctuating or suboptimal conditions.
+• Aquarium Hardiness: Moderately Difficult – Specimens are often wild-caught.
+As such, they will generally be less tolerant of fluctuating or less-than-optimal conditions.

 • Aquarist Experience Level: Intermediate